ajs-voices/once-upon-a-dream/scenes/013-date.md

 "Don't you get sick of it?"
 She asked.

 "Never.
-I've not had the same thing twice.
+Never had the same thing twice.
 We always let the chef make whatever he's in the mood for."

 "Oh really?
 You trust him that much?"